HaRa909/Sentence-Predictor/README.md

 7 : check reducability and periodicity of chain
 8 : print binding table
 ```
-As seen with the options above, there is temporary matrix menu option, which has the following options:
+As seen with the commands above, there is temporary matrix menu command, which has the following:
 ```
 0 : return to Main menu
 1 : predict next word